 Warren is proud of what he accomplished.
 He secured a full-time job with benefits, achieved his goal of saving up for a car, and eventually moved into his own apartment.
 He even felt confident enough to host Thanksgiving dinner for his family and VOA-Greater New York staff last year.

 Based on his brother’s successful experience at Synergy, Isaiah, who had been living in a transitional program elsewhere, applied to the same program and actually moved into Warren’s old room.
 The supervised autonomy of this new situation has enabled Isaiah to balance a full-time job at the Y, enroll in Bergen Community College, and actively participate in his church and sing in the choir.
 He plans to pursue a career in special education or mathematics.
 Warren dreams of owning his own barbershop.

 Looking back, Isaiah says their early experiences were not “terrible.”
 In fact, he feels they shaped him into the person he is today.
-But both young men agree that their time at VOA-Greater New York significantly increased their confidence and, ensuring their everyday needs were met, enabled them to focus on reaching their long-term goals.
+But both young men agree that their time at VOA-Greater New York significantly increased their confidence and, ensuring their everyday needs were met, enabled them to focus on reaching their goals.

 Give now to help us continue this life-changing work.